tejas-rawal/developer-exercise/README.markdown

  * As a Dealer I can get a hand with two cards in it
  * As a Player I can see what card the dealer is showing
  * As a Player I can bust (lose immediately) when I am getting cards
- * As a Player I can blackjack (win immediately) when I am dealt cards
+ * As a Player I can blackjack (win immediately) when I am dealt cards (this is a simplification)
  * As a Dealer I can draw cards after the player until I win or lose

 Please use your discretion in fixing/adding tests.
 You are free to use/convert to any testing framework you want.